Azure/batch-shipyard/docs/75-batch-shipyard-credential-encryption.md

 ## Azure Batch Service and Encryption
-Azure Batch naturally must deal with potentially sensitive information that customers submit for job scheduling, such as command lines for processes, environment variables, and URLs for resource files.
-All of this information is encrypted from the point of origin from the submission machine or Portal and stored in the Azure Batch service.
+Azure Batch naturally must deal with potentially sensitive information that users submit for job scheduling, such as command lines for processes, environment variables, and URLs for resource files.
+All of this information is encrypted from the point of origin from the submission machine or Azure Portal and stored in the Azure Batch service.
 All REST API calls are encrypted in transit through HTTPS to the Azure Batch service endpoints.
-Any sensitive information as described above is then encrypted.
+Any sensitive information as described above is then encrypted by the Azure Batch Service.
 Encryption of this information is maintained until it is needed, such as executing the task which contains the command line to run.

 If the Azure Batch service takes care of encrypting all of the sensitive user information, then why does Batch Shipyard need to encrypt credentials?
 The answer lies in if your scenario requires it.
 Because Batch Shipyard needs credentials for some of its components to work, such as Azure Storage, these credentials must be exposed to the compute node through environment variables or command line arguments.
-As explained above due to the strict encryption policies enforced by the Azure Batch service, these credentials would never pose a risk to be exposed on their own, however, tools such as the Azure Portal, Azure Batch Explorer, Azure CLI or Azure PowerShell
+As explained above, due to the strict encryption policies enforced by the Azure Batch service, these credentials would never pose a risk to be exposed on their own, however, tools such as the Azure Portal, Azure Batch Explorer, Azure CLI or Azure PowerShell